Disappearance of Guy Hever

 Guy Hever (גיא חבר; born 30 May 1977) is an Israeli MIA.
-Hever, a soldier in the Israeli Army, has been missing since August 17, 1997.
-He was last seen on his army base at 9:30 AM on the Golan Heights, dressed in his army fatigues, carrying his weapon, a Galil AR, his military disk and his international military identification papers (Geneva Convention Card).
+Hever, a soldier in the Israeli Army, has been missing since 17 August 1997.
+He was last seen on his army base at 9:30 AM on the Golan Heights, dressed in his army fatigues, carrying his weapon, a Galil AR, his dog tag and his international military identification papers (Geneva Convention Card).
 The area was searched thoroughly, but to this day his whereabouts are unknown.

 Biography

 Guy Hever was born in Nahariya, Israel to Rina and Eitan Hever.

 Disappearance

 Hever had previously been sentenced to 21 days confinement for falling asleep during guard duty.
 On Saturday night, Hever was tasked with placing stickers on crates of supplies, an order he refused to carry out, and accordingly received a court martial summoning for insubordination.
 On Sunday morning, he finished his guard duty at 9:15 AM and was last seen at 9:30 AM buying a can of Coca-Cola, still in his uniform and with rifle in hand, then leaving the base without permission.
 He was never seen again after this.

 The original IDF investigation surmised that he had gone AWOL and had subsequently committed suicide, citing his upcoming courtmartial and a history of previous clashes with commanding officers.
 Both the military and the police searched for him, including with divers, dogs, robots and aircraft, but no trace of his body or weapon was ever found.
 They refused to classify Hever as a missing soldier for three years.
 His mother however was convinced from the beginning that her son was kidnapped by Syrian forces, although the Syrian government consistently ignored overtures from former US president Jimmy Carter, former Israeli and Syrian US ambassador Edward Djerejian and agents from the German Federal Intelligence Service.

 On the day of his disappearance, a birdwatcher reported seeing a figure in military fatigues on the border, although this report is considered unreliable.
 Several months later, a woman living near the army base said that she saw someone matching his description walking towards the Syrian border, and a German woman wrote to Hever's mother in 2005 claiming to have seen Hever being interrogated in Damascus.
 She had previously alerted the IDF of this, but had been ignored.

-On February 13, 2007, a Syrian organization calling itself "The Resistance Committees for the Release of the Golan Heights" claimed to be holding Hever.
+On 13 February 2007, a Syrian organization calling itself "The Resistance Committees for the Release of the Golan Heights" claimed to be holding Hever.
 The credibility of the statement is in doubt, since it came ten years after Hever's disappearance.
 Army officials said at the time that the IDF was investigating the claim, although it stated that this was not the first time that an organization claimed to have Hever in captivity.